 - Authorizations for LNG, pipeline, and hydropower projects, some of which have been contested;

-- Enforcement investigations and compliance planning; and
+- Enforcement investigations and compliance planning;

-- Agency proceedings.
+- Agency evidentiary proceedings; and

 Larry’s work encompasses natural gas, electric, and hydropower matters.
 He was lead rate and tariff counsel for the Panhandle Eastern family of interstate pipelines, an active participant in the development of LNG terminals for a variety of companies and investors, regulatory counsel in the multi-party Louisiana coastal wetlands civil litigation against the oil and gas industry, and currently serves as lead FERC counsel for the Hells Canyon hydropower project.
 He also was lead counsel for more than four years for the power marketers in FERC's California refund proceedings, and related appeals, including presenting oral argument before the Ninth and D.C.
 Circuits; and he was in the leadership group of the Marketers in FERC's Pacific Northwest refund proceedings, including arguments challenging FERC before the Ninth Circuit, resulting in the remand of FERC’s Orders.